 Group health insurance and disability insurance:

-These coverages must be procured separately if you want your employees to be able to get health insurance through their jobs.
-They cannot be tacked onto a BOP.
+These coverages can be procured separately if you want your employees to be able to get health insurance through their jobs.

 Coverages that you can add to your BOP: